(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 E-E archival number: E-E-189031

 Catherine Mannick is a former international lawyer who spent 20 years of her career representing U.S. businesses in the countries of the former Soviet Union.
 She is currently a member of the Davis Center’s Advisory Board.
-Catherine has an undergraduate degree in Russian Studies from Yale University and a J.D from Harvard Law School.
-She also earned an M.A. in history from Harvard University, where she was a tutor in the History and Literature Department, focusing on Imperial Russian History.
-She lives in Cambridge, Massachusetts, and Padua, Italy.
+Catherine earned an undergraduate degree in Russian Studies from Yale University and a J.D from Harvard Law School, followed by a year as an IREX fellow on the Law Faculty of Moscow State University.
+She also earned an M.A. in history from Harvard University, where she was a tutor in the History and Literature Department.
+Catherne lives in Cambridge, Massachusetts, and Padua, Italy..

 (E-E) Evgenij Kozlov